-During the 2011-2012 season, the site averaged 35,483 visitors and 75,423 pageviews per month, thanks to the tireless efforts of our editorial staff:
+During the last 12 months, SpursDynasty.com has had 287,759 unique visitors and 1,032,867 page views, thanks to the tireless efforts of our editorial staff:

 |Daniel Strickland (@DS_SpursDynasty) is our founder and Editor in Chief.
 He grew up in San Antonio and graduated from John Marshall High School.
 He holds a BA in Literature from Southwest Texas State University (Go Bobcats!) and completed graduate studies in comparative literature at San Francisco State University.
 He's been an avid Spurs fan since the 1978-79 NBA season*.

 |Jeff Koch (@JK_SpursDynasty) is our Senior Analyst.
-Jeff is a musician — who, like most musicians, holds down a menial day job — and writer living in Portland.
+Jeff is a musician -- who, like most musicians, holds down a menial day job -- and writer living in Portland.
 Jeff holds a BA in Literature, Science, and the Arts from The University of Iowa.
 He has toured nationally and currently performs and records with a diverse range of groups (including Pilar French, Jake Oken-Berg, The Beautiful Train Wrecks, and Scott Gallegos).
 Along with his writing duties for SpursDynasty, Jeff also serves as the Cultural Critic for Ben's Ten, a monthly e-zine and blog devoted to health, creativity, and spirituality.
 In 2007, he self-published a collection of stories and reflections he wrote while touring with Garth Michael McDermott.

-|Bramlet Abercrombie is Senior Satirist and a Co-founder of SpursDynasty.com.
+|Bramlet Abercrombie is our Senior Satirist, Emiritus.
 Even to himself, Bramlet is a mystery with a chewy enigma center wrapped inside greasy riddle strips and smothered in cryptic sauce, though he is probably not nearly as tasty as that description suggests.
 He does have good taste in basketball teams, however, and thus can often be found indoctrinating the infidel masses in Spurs orthodoxy.|